Here Are 10 Popular Halloween Costumes For Kids

 Price: $44.95

 Twas The Nightmare Before Christmas movie that introduced the world to Jack Skellington and he’s remained a popular character to dress up as ever since.
+Getting your face painted white is a highlight of this Halloween costume.
+But there are variations that come with a “Skellington” mask which takes the resemblance to the “Pumpkin King” of Halloween Town up several notches.

 Buzz Lightyear